Table of ContentsToggle Table of Content

 7. Multi-Factor Authentication (MFA): The latest Essential 8 calls for consistent implementation of MFA across high-risk environments.
 MFA is no longer seen as optional for admin accounts—it is a must-have across critical systems.
 MFA should ideally cover cloud-based systems, remote access points, and privileged accounts.
 So, have it all across the business, environment, and for all users.

-Strategies for data recovery
+Strategies for data recovery.

 8. Perform regular backups: Consistently back up crucial data to ensure that information can be quickly restored without significant loss during a cyber attack.
 Establish a backup schedule and store backups securely to prevent data corruption or theft during an attack.

-Mitigation strategy controls
+Mitigation strategy controls.

 In 2024, the maturity levels for each control have much clearer definitions for Levels 1, 2, and 3, with Maturity Level 0 representing organisations that still need to implement controls effectively.
 Organisations are encouraged to implement Level 2 as a baseline (for non-corporate Commonwealth entities), though higher maturity levels are advised depending on risk exposure.